-Luckily, we’ve got the ecommerce SEO audit checklist you need to get started!
+Luckily, we’ve got the ecommerce SEO audit checklist (and SEO audit video) you need to get started!
 Keep reading to learn what aspects of your SEO you need to check.
 If you want to check your ecommerce SEO instantly, use our free SEO checker!

 Ecommerce SEO audit: The on-page SEO side

 If you want to know how to do an ecommerce SEO audit, start by analyzing your on-page SEO efforts.
 On-page SEO includes any optimizations you do on your website to help improve its ranking.
 Here are a few key areas you’ll want to analyze to ensure you’re getting the most from your SEO campaign: